-Earning a master's degree online from Lewis University is a great way to expand your career opportunities without sacrificing important time for your family, career, or other activities.
+Earning a master's degree online from Lewis University is a great way to expand your career opportunities without sacrificing important time with your family, career, or other activities.
 Online classes allow you to do your coursework when and where it's most convenient for you, in a time that is flexible to accommodate your other responsibilities.

-Lewis University's Program Directors and full-time professors are recognized experts in their field.
+Lewis University's program directors and full-time professors are recognized experts in their field.
 Where Lewis University does utilize adjunct instructors, our standards for these individuals allow us to expose students to instructors whose expertise is the result of their current work in the fields of study they teach, bringing invaluable real-world experience to the classroom.

 In online courses, students attend class by accessing the virtual classroom through an online learning system.
 Similar to a traditional course, students complete assignments according to the class schedule.
 These assignments might include completing readings from a textbook or current article, writing a paper, completing a project, or contributing to the course discussion.
 Students communicate regularly with the instructor and classmates via online discussion forums.

 Online courses are not self-paced, independent study courses.
-Students are required to complete assignments according to the class schedule, to maintain regular contact with the instructor, and to participate in online class discussions.
+Students are required to complete assignments according to the class schedule, to maintain regular contact with the instructor and to participate in online class discussions.
 Often, online students report that the online learning experience is richer than a traditional classroom because of the level of engagement and discussion from fellow students living around the country and even the world.

 As a Lewis University Online student, you will have your own personal Student Services Coordinator who is just a phone call away and is ready to help you with any issues or questions that may arise throughout your academic life at Lewis University.
-Think of your Student Services Coordinator as your personal 'concierge' available to support you through the program and always just a phone call or e-mail away.
+Think of your Student Services Coordinator as your personal 'concierge' available to support you through the program and always just a phone call or email away.